 Quit the job, pack the bag, travel.
 It’s a pretty good summary of my 14-month round the world trip (even though these day’s it’s a bit cliché).
 What could be better, when you’re feeling stuck, bored at work, or aching for adventure.
 And guess what – i’m doing it again.

-In Bercy Park, Paris, there is a group of 21 metal sculptures.
-These human figures each have a nationality, and are formed out of the manhole covers sourced from their country.
+Bercy Park, Paris, is home to a group of 21 very interesting sculptures.
+Les Enfants Du Monde each have a nationality, and are formed out of the manhole covers sourced from their country.
 They even have their own names (and personalities!).
-French sculptor Rachid Khimoune’s masterpieces are not easy to find, and you need to be searching … More Discovering the hidden art of Paris – Les Enfants du Monde
+French sculptor Rachid Khimoune’s masterpieces are not easy to find, and you need to … More Paris’ Secret Sculptures: Les Enfants du Monde

 For about 6 months I’ve been trying to learn French.
 If you know me, or read my blog from time to time, you’ll know that my girlfriend Cindy is French, and from the beginning of our time together I’ve always wanted to have a conversation with her in her native language.